core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 In the current specification,
 advertisements are used to indicate that CoAP-over-GATT is being used.

+If Service Data is transported in the advertisement, it contains an identifier of the device in the `ble-sd.arpa` zone, such that the lower case hexadecimal representation of the Service Data value is prepended to `.ble-sd.arpa` to form a name for the device.
+There is no expectation for these names to be globally unique: considerations for beacon lengths may require them to be as short as 2 bytes.
+They are local alias names,
+comparable to `hostname.local`,
+that help applications filter devices rather than establishing a connection with several devices just to find the intended one.

+The use of Service Data names has two upsides compared to filtering by MAC address:

+* Service Data identifiers can be stable across changes in hardware.
+* Service Data identifiers can be queried even on platforms on which MAC addresses are not accessible, such as on Web Bluetooth.

 Two more uses of them are being considered:

 * Some resource metadata might already be transported in advertisements.